 TGbe editor: Please change the following paragraph in subclause 35.3.10 Channel switching, extended channel switching, and channel quieting in 11be D1.31 (meaning on top of the changes incorporated based on resolutions accepted in 1562r6), as follows (#5038)

 The Max Channel Switch Time element, if used for this channel switch, shall be included in the per-STA profile of the affected AP in every Beacon and Probe Response frames on all links of the AP MLD until the affected AP resumes BSS operation on the new channel.
-The value carried in the Switch Time field indicates the estimated time of the first Beacon frame in the new channel.
+The value carried in the Switch Time field indicates the estimated time of the first Beacon frame in the new channel unless the AP determines that it is unable to operate on the new channel.

 PART 2